anantha1999/Spring-Boot/README.md

 # Spring-Boot
-Spring Boot micro services that send requests to each other in ping pong fashion
+Two Spring Boot micro services that send requests to each other in ping pong fashion.

 ## How to run